pylelab/USalign/readme.txt

    written by (in chronological order) Jianyi Yang, Jianjie Wu, Sha Gong and Chengxin Zhang at the Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218.
-Please report issues to zhng@umich.edu
+Please report issues to yangzhanglab@umich.edu

+   Reference to cite:
+   Y Zhang, J Skolnick.
+Nucl Acids Res 33, 2302-9 (2005)

    DISCLAIMER:
      Permission to use, copy, modify, and distribute this program for